 Three aphids were collected from site 4, but no aphid was found in other sites.
 This week, most of the pan traps were flooded due to rain.
 Also, six spring pea sites have been added to the map now.
 This week, aphids were collected from only two sites: site 8 had four aphids and site 11 had one aphid .
 Virus results are coming soon.

-This week, no aphid was collected at site 1, 2, and 5.
-However, 2 aphids were collected at site 3; 1 aphid at site 4; 3 aphid at site 6; and 1 aphid at site 7 were collected.
+This week, no aphid was collected at sites 1, 2, and 5.
+However, 2 aphids were collected at site 3; 1 aphid at site 4; 3 aphids at site 6; and 1 aphid at site 7 were collected.
 Virus tests are underway.
 Also, six spring pea fields were located and sampled this week and will be added to the map soon.

 All five winter pea locations were checked, but no pea aphids were found.
 Aphid traps were placed at two more winter pea locations (total=7).
 Spring pea locations are coming soon.